-- 5.1 Absenteeism and lateness, for example: - a) Failure to remain at the place of work during normal working hours without permission or sufficient cause for absence. - b) Frequent failure to attend work punctually. - c) Failure to notify the Academy immediately or as soon as reasonably practicable when absence is due to sickness. - d) Failure to provide medical certificates in accordance with the Conditions of Service. - 5.2 Dishonesty petty wrongs, for example: - a) Making unauthorised private telephone calls and/or sending personal mail at the establishment's expense. - b) Failure to report any loss and/or damage to any property issued to or by the employee in connection with their employment. - c) Using the Academy's telephone, email or internet for unauthorised personal purposes. - 5.3 Neglect of duty, for example: - a) Failure to adopt safe working practices/use protective equipment where required by law or management. - b) Negligent use of property in such a way as is likely to cause serious damage or loss. - c) Failure to discharge without sufficient cause the obligations which statute or the contract of employment places on the employee, e.g. failure to act in accordance with the requirements placed on the Academy by the Special Education Needs Discrimination Act. - d) Insubordination. - e) Failure to exercise proper control or supervision of students. - 5.4 Abusive behaviour/offensive language which arises directly out of or in connection with work and which is directed at colleagues, governors, students or members of the public.
-Depending on the seriousness, this could also amount to gross misconduct. - 5.5 Victimisation of other employees in the course of duty.

-- 5.6 Unlawful discrimination against other employees, students or members of the public in the course of duty.
+5.1 Absenteeism and lateness, for example:

+- a) Failure to remain at the place of work during normal working hours (without prior permission) or sufficient cause for absence. - b) Frequent failure to attend work punctually. - c) Failure to notify the Academy Trust immediately or as soon as reasonably practicable when absence is due to sickness. - d) Failure to provide fit notes from a GP in accordance with the Conditions of Service.

+5.2 Dishonesty - petty wrongs, for example:

+- a) Making unauthorised private telephone calls and/or sending personal mail at the establishment's expense. - b) Failure to report any loss and/or damage to any property issued to or by the employee in connection with their employment. - c) Using any Academy Trust's telephone, email or internet for unauthorised personal purposes.

+5.3 Neglect of duty, for example:

+- a) Failure to adopt safe working practices/use protective equipment where required by law or management. - b) Negligent use of the Academy Trust's property in such a way that is likely to cause serious damage or loss. - c) Failure to discharge without sufficient cause the obligations which statute or the contract of employment places on the employee, e.g. failure to act in accordance with the requirements placed on the Academy Trust by the Special Education Needs Discrimination Act 2001. d) Insubordination - d) Insubordination. - e) Failure to exercise the proper control or supervision of students. - 5.4 Abusive behaviour/offensive language which arises directly out of or in connection with work and which is directed at any colleague, trustee, governor, student or member of the public.
+Depending on the seriousness of the behaviour, this could also amount to gross misconduct. - 5.5 Victimisation of other employees in the course of their duty. - 5.6 Unlawful discrimination against other employees, students or members of the public in the course of duty.
 Depending on the seriousness this could also amount to gross misconduct. - 5.7 Discrimination, whether unlawful or not, in the course of duty against other employees, students or members of the public on the grounds of a protected characteristic.
-Depending on the seriousness this could also amount to gross misconduct. - 5.8 Undertaking additional employment outside of normal working hours which would be detrimental to the work to be performed as a full time employee of the Academy.
+Depending on the seriousness this could also amount to gross misconduct. - 5.8 Undertaking additional employment outside of normal working hours which would be detrimental to the work to be performed as an employee of the Academy Trust.

-6. Disciplinary Procedures Relating to Misconduct
+6. Disciplinary Procedures Relating to Allegations of Misconduct and Gross Misconduct